ietf-wg-acme/acme/draft-ietf-acme-acme.md

 HTTPS is REQUIRED.
 Clients SHOULD support HTTP public key pinning {{?RFC7469}}, and servers SHOULD emit pinning headers.
 Each subsection of
-{{certificate-management}} below describes the message formats used by the function, and the order in which messages are sent.
+{{certificate-management}} below describes the message formats used by the function and the order in which messages are sent.

 In most HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.
 The ACME server acts as an HTTP and